-The initial offering of the 20 notes will be for \$ in aggregate principal amount.
+The initial offering of the 2034 notes will be for \$750,000,000 in aggregate principal amount and the initial offering of the 2054 notes will be for \$750,000,000 in aggregate principal amount.
 Each series of notes will be issued in fully registered form without coupons in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
 However, the Company may issue additional notes with the same terms as the notes of any series (other than issue date and, to the extent applicable, the date from which interest will begin to accrue and the date of the first payment of interest) and such additional notes will be consolidated, and constitute a single series of debt securities, with the notes of such series for all purposes without notice to, or the consent of, the holders of the notes.
-Unless the context requires otherwise, references to "notes" (and, as applicable, "20 notes" and "20 notes") for all purposes of the Indenture and this "Description of the Notes" include any such additional notes that are actually issued; provided, however, that in the event such additional notes are not fungible with notes of such series for U.S. federal income tax purposes, such additional notes will be issued with a separate CUSIP number from the notes of such series.
+Unless the context requires otherwise, references to "notes" (and, as applicable, "2034 notes" and "2054 notes") for all purposes of the Indenture and this "Description of the Notes" include any such additional notes that are actually issued; provided, however, that in the event such additional notes are not fungible with notes of the applicable series for U.S. federal income tax purposes, such additional notes will be issued with a separate CUSIP number from the notes of such series.
 The Company may issue an unlimited principal amount of debt securities under the Indenture.